akrzemi1/papers/contracts_explained.md

 ### Analogies of contracts to mathematical axioms

-At least four analogies can be drawm between contract declarations and mathematical axioms.
+At least four analogies can be drawn between contract declarations and mathematical axioms.

 #### Any contract statement during static analysis